oracle/fmw-kubernetes/docs-source/content/idm-products/oud/manage-oud-containers/logging-and-visualization.md

 1. In the **Configure settings** page, from the **Time Filter field name** drop down menu select `@timestamp` and click **Create index pattern**.

-1. Once the index pattern is created click on **Discover** in the navigation menu to view the OIG logs.
+1. Once the index pattern is created click on **Discover** in the navigation menu to view the OUD logs.

 **For  Kibana version 7.8.X and above**: